-2. OVERALL METHODS
+2. Overall method

-2.1 Language Frequency Measures
+2.1.
+Language frequency measures

-Frequency statistics for Italian single consonants will be derived from phonItalia a corpus of phonologically represented Italian words derived from the Colfis corpus of written words (Bertinetto et al., 2005).
-PhonItalia has 120,000 word entries associated with type and token frequency.
-From these we have derived type and token frequencies for individual phonemes (overall and distinguished by syllabic position) and for consonantal clusters (full database available at phonitalia.org; see also Goslin et al., 2014 for a full description).
+Frequency statistics for Italian single consonants will be derived from phonItalia, a corpus of phonologically represented Italian words derived from the Colfis corpus of written words (Bertinetto et al., 2005).
+Phonltalia has 120,000 word entries associated with type and token frequency.
+From these we have derived type and token frequencies for individual phonemes (overall and distinguished by syllabic position) and for consonantal clusters (full database available at phonItalia.org; see also Goslin et al., 2014, for a full description).
 There are pros and cons in using raw or log frequency for our analyses.
 Phoneme frequencies are almost linearly distributed with a very modest exponential component.
-This is in contrast to word frequency where there is a clear over-representation of words in the very high frequency band (Baayen, 1992).
-Phonemes are a very restricted set compared to the hundreds of thousands of words present in a language lexicon and high frequency phonemes are much in line with a linear distribution of frequencies.
-In our initial table, we will present result in terms of both RAW and LOG frequencies, after that we will use LOG frequencies, but it should be understood that results with other types of frequency measures are very similar.
+This is in contrast to word frequency where there is a clear over-representation of words in the very-high-frequency band (Baayen, 1992).
+Phonemes are a very restricted set compared to the hundreds of thousands of words present in a language lexicon, and high-frequency phonemes are much in line with a linear distribution of frequencies.
+In our initial table, we present results in terms of both raw and log frequencies; after that we use log frequencies, but it should be understood that results with other types of frequency measures are very similar.

-2.2 Age of Acquisition Measures
+2.2.
+Age of acquisition measures

 Only a few studies have provided detailed results on the AoA of Italian consonants (e.g., Bortolini, 1995; Zanobini et al., 2012; Zmarich & Bonifacio, 2005).
-In our investigation, we will rely mainly on the studies of Zanobini et al. (2012) and Zmarich and Bonifacio (2005) which provide the most detailed results.
-Given the relevance of these studies to our analyses we will describe their methodology in some detail.
+In our investigation, we rely mainly on the studies of Zanobini et al. (2012) and Zmarich and Bonifacio (2005), which provide the most detailed results.
+Given the relevance of these studies to our analyses we describe their methodology in some detail.
 In both studies, AoA is measured by considering the words produced by children at a given age.
 It is assumed that which words are included in a child's lexicon and produced correctly is determined by the phonological/articulatory complexity of their constituent phonemes.

 Zmarich and Bonifacio (2005) used a methodology similar to that of the seminal study by Stoel-Gammon (1985).
-They recorded the speech produced by 13 children during play interactions with their mothers at four different time points: when they were 18, 21, 24 and 27 months old.
-During each session, the child was asked to manipulate, name and talk about a small set of toys.
-The authors were interested in the phonemes present in the early 'words' used by children.
-'Words' are considered forms with a stable association to meaning, regardless of whether the form corresponds to the adult target.
+They recorded the speech produced by 13 children during play interactions with their mothers at four different time points: when they were 18, 21, 24, and 27 months old.
+During each session, the child was asked to manipulate, name, and talk about a small set of toys.
+The authors were interested in the phonemes present in the early "words" used by children.
+"Words" are considered forms with a stable association to meaning, regardless of whether the form corresponds to the adult target.
 Only children with vocabulary >10 words were included in the study.
 Following Stoel-Gammon (1985), a phoneme was considered attested in an individual child if it was present in at least two different words produced during the playing session.
-A phoneme was considered attested across the group, if it was produced by at least 7/13 children and consolidated if produced by at least 12/13 children.
+A phoneme was considered attested across the group if it was produced by at least 7/13 children and consolidated if produced by at least 12/13 children.